 The Teeth Implant Procedure

 Before undergoing a dental implant procedure, it is necessary to undergo a thorough examination so that you understand the dental implant process.
-Dr. Mallik is our implant dentistry expert at Acacia dental.
+Dr. Mallik is our implant dentistry expert at Acacia dental Group.
 He ensures that every patient receives the best possible treatment for their individual needs.
 The preliminary radiographic examination enables a full review of your circumstances, oral health and concerns.
 We use a cone beam CT scan which allows Dr. Mallik to judge the bone height and density in the area that the implant is placed, and check if you’re suitable for the procedure.
 Once the review is complete, if you are suitable, a treatment plan is created.
 There are then three main steps to the dental implant procedure:

 Types of Teeth Implants